sandialabs/pecos/documentation/qc_tests.rst

 * Upper and lower bound

+* Size of the moving window used to compute the difference between the minimum and maximum

 * Data column (default = None, which indicates that all columns are used)

-* Size of the moving window used to compute the difference between the minimum and maximum (default = 3600 seconds)

 * Flag indicating if the test should only check for positive delta (the min occurs before the max) or negative delta (the max occurs before the min) (default = False)